yihe-61wu/yihe-61wu.github.io/source/_posts/online-shed-homepage.md

 ---
 With the long-term goal to upgrade my website, which I decide to call 'online shed' from now on, I have reconfigured the [homepage](/) to contain only a brief self introduction in English and Chinese.

 For context, I have used the [hexo](https://hexo.io/) blog framework with the [NexT](https://theme-next.js.org/) theme for years and I still like it.
-However, by default, a homepage lists posts in reverse chronological order.
+However, by default, a homepage lists posts in reverse chronological order[^1].

 Two changes are needed to reconfigure the location of the homepage:
 1. relocate posts to a different address, and